 Whether you are the CCO, the CMO, CIO, CFO or CEO, you have read about the growing importance of customer experience when it comes to separating the business leaders from the laggards.
-One of the greatest daily influences on customer experience comes from the quality of your organization's customer service.
-Once considered a cost center, service now must be viewed, invested in and empowered to be a positive differentiator for your brand or organization.
+One of the greatest daily influences on customer experience comes from the quality of your organisation's customer service.
+Once considered a cost centre, service must now be viewed, invested in and empowered to be a positive differentiator for your brand or organisation.